ENDLESS PRESENT: Kate Noakes reviews a generous selection of articles and reviews by Rory Waterman

 Poetry review – IS, THINKS PEARL: Kate Noakes enjoys Julia Bird’s fanciful collection of poetic adventures featuring an imaginary and imaginative heroine

-By Michael Bartholomew-Biggs • books, poetry reviews, psychology, year 2025 0 • Tags: books, Kate Noakes, poetry, psychology
+By Michael Bartholomew-Biggs • added recently on London Grip, books, poetry reviews, year 2025 • Tags: books, Kate Noakes, poetry